4.14. GUI Automation¶

 GUI.select_rays(mask[:, 0], 2000) # slicing with 0 so mask is 1D

-# get mask for actually displayed selection
+# get the mask for actually displayed selection

 selection = GUI.ray_selection